Update: As of 16 August 2022 the federal tax credit for solar has been extended. This article has been updated to show the new rates.

 The federal tax credit for solar in 2021

 For 2021 and 2022, the federal tax credit for solar will be 26%.
-As of January 2023, the tax credit for solar will be 22% of the price of the solar system.
+As of August 2022, the tax credit for solar will be 30% of the price of the solar system.
+This rate is locked in for the next 10 years.
 To receive any compensation from the credit, you must have paid 2020 income taxes.
 If you end up not paying income tax in 2020, you can roll the credit forward for 5 more years.
-You are able to claim the credit if construction on your solar system has had (past tense) substantially begun by New Years’ Eve, 2023.

 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.